Opinion | How Rep. Nancy Mace’s two-facedness enables GOP covid madness

 For instance, it’s only been a few days since news of the omicron variant broke, but Republicans and conservative media are propagating the utterly unhinged idea that this variant does not in fact exist, but is some kind of hoax cooked up by Democrats:

-If your uncle said at Thanksgiving that the omicron variant was cooked up by the Democratic Party — in a conspiracy that apparently includes dozens of foreign governments — to convince states to expand absentee ballots in the 2022 election, you’d call a family meeting to discuss whether a mental health intervention might be warranted.
+If your uncle said at Thanksgiving that the omicron variant was cooked up by the Democratic Party — in a conspiracy that apparently includes dozens of foreign governments — to persuade states to expand absentee ballots in the 2022 elections, you’d call a family meeting to discuss whether a mental health intervention might be warranted.
 Or maybe you’d put it down to the fact that he had four glasses of whiskey before dinner.
 Either way, your uncle isn’t a member of Congress, so it’s not as big a deal.

 If you’re unfamiliar with conservative media this might seem bizarre, even nonsensical.
 After all, if Democrats have such control over the pandemic, wouldn’t they want to simply put an end to it so the electorate would thank Biden for allowing us to resume normal life?